ad-lightning/tags-ios-sdk-sample-app/README.md

 ### Banner

 `BoltiveMonitor` object can be instantiated either in a view controller or a view model context - ideally the one designated as [GADBannerViewDelegate](https://developers.google.com/ad-manager/mobile-ads-sdk/ios/api/reference/Protocols/GADBannerViewDelegate) - so that the lifetime of the `BoltiveMonitor` is tied to the lifetime of the delegate and that of the ad banner context.
+    Instantiate `BoltiveConfiguration` object and setup its properties:
+     - clientId: unique client id provided by Boltive;
-Pass `clientId`, `adUnitId`(for GAM, AdMob or AppLovin ad unit) and `adNetwork`(the options are `GoogleAdManager`, `AdMob` and `AppLovinMAX`; default is `GoogleAdManager`) as params.
+     - adNetwork: the type of used ad network(the options are `GoogleAdManager`, `AdMob` and `AppLovinMAX` or you can specify custom ad network; default is `GoogleAdManager`);
+     - adUnitId: unique identifier for the ad unit;
+     - advertiserId: unique identifier for the advertiser;
+     - campaignId: unique identifier for the campaign;
+     - creativeId: unique identifier for the creative;
+     - lineItemId: unique identifier for the lineitem;
+     - sspRefreshCode: SSP refresh code.
+    Pass `BoltiveConfiguration` object as `BoltiveMonitor` initialization parameter.
 ```swift
 let boltiveMonitor = BoltiveMonitor(configuration: BoltiveConfiguration(clientId: "<your client id>", adUnitId: "<your ad unit id>", adNetwork: .GoogleAdManager))
 ```